Flooding frequently asked questions

 Affordable home insurance for eligible properties which are at risk of flooding is now available through Flood Re.
 Flood Re is a joint government and insurance industry initiative which was launch in April 2016.

 Across the strategies there are 42 prioritised flood protection schemes or engineering works.
 The schemes will contribute to reducing flood risk within a number of communities.
 The development and delivery of the proposed flood protection schemes are however dependent on receipt of funding and resources available.
-We have collated the list of prioritised flood protection schemes into one document for ease of viewing.
+We have collated the list of prioritised flood protection schemes for ease of viewing.